-WEARABLE BUILDINGS was a two-week community workshop under the leadership of highly experienced local designers and makers, Fiona McConchie and Steven Hayter.
+WEARABLE BUILDINGS was a two-week community workshop under the leadership of local designers and makers, Fiona McConchie and Steven Hayter.
 12 community members worked on the creation of wearable costumes representing the iconic buildings of the Port.
-The project was inspired by the Bauhaus costumes of the 30s and the New York Architects of the same period who costumed themselves as their buildings.
-This place-focussed project celebrated the character and distinctive built heritage of the area through its playful outcomes.
+This place focussed project celebrates the character and distinctive built heritage of the area through its playful outcomes and The project was inspired by the Bauhaus costumes and the New York Architects Ball in the 1930’s.

 Collaborators – Fiona McConchie, Steven Hayter, Jane Shircore, Maxine Flett, Jane Edwards, Alan O’Connor, Howard Robinson, Jane MacIlwain, Helen MacIlwain, Deb Robinson & Michael Weir